hichiaty/course-intro-to-cpp/README.md

 ### Debugging

 ## A3.
 YouTube videos for distance learning
 Timestamps are in the descriptions and correspond to the numbering in this document.
+Content in the videos may differ slightly.
 * [Part 0: Pre-course instructions](https://www.youtube.com/watch?v=fk4msOijTtU)
 * [Part 1](https://youtu.be/wGOPWMY80lw).
 You must have C++ set up on your machine before starting.
 * [Part 2](https://www.youtube.com/watch?v=4xHiVH4_XGo)